microsoft/ConvolutionALNs/README.md

 ### Requirements

 The code in this repository is tested under the following requirements:
-pytorch: 1.11.0 (stable)
+ - pytorch: 1.11.0 (stable)
-cuda: 10.2
+ - cuda: 10.2
-tensorboard: 2.0.0
+ - tensorboard: 2.0.0
-scikit-learn: 1.0.2
+ - scikit-learn: 1.0.2
-matplotlib: 3.5.1
+ - matplotlib: 3.5.1
-prettytable: 3.2.0
+ - prettytable: 3.2.0
-wandb: 0.12.15 (only required if WandB is used for logging and monitoring)
+ - wandb: 0.12.15 (only required if WandB is used for logging and monitoring)

 ### Installation

 This is a development codebase.
-Therefore, it is suggested to install this repo as a Python development package:
+Therefore, it is suggested to install the code in the caln subdirectory as a Python development package:

 ```